top of page

 iv

-Red woylata (i) and Ibado (ii), two of the Ethiopian bean varieties targeted for improvement by the SARI breeding programme; Ms Mihiret Tadesse using the laminar flow hood designed and supplied by KT (iii); the SARI team working in the greenhouse (iv).
+Key Woylata (i); and Key-Burra (ii); the two improved common bean varieties released by the SARI breeding programme; Ms Mihiret Tadesse using the laminar flow hood designed and supplied by KT (iii); the SARI team working in the greenhouse (iv).

 PROJECT TEAM MEMBERS